farooqqureshii/eecs-webring/README.md

 ### ✅ Some general information
 - All types of websites are great to have (personal websites / portfolios).
 Social networking pages (eg: LinkedIn, X) are not on the webring.
-- To be part of the webring - you must be a student at the University of Ottawa (or been an alumni), and you must be (or must have been) studying a program under the School of Electrical Engineering and Computer Science (Software Engineeirng, Electrical Engineering, Computer Engineering, Computer Science).
+- To be part of the webring - you must be a student at the University of Ottawa (or bee an alumni), and you must be (or must have been) studying a program under the School of Electrical Engineering and Computer Science (Software Engineeirng, Electrical Engineering, Computer Engineering, Computer Science).

 ### 🙂 Joining the webring
 To join the webring - please create a pull request and edit the `addwebsite.md` file, and follow the instructions.
 I've done mine below as a demo.\